Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 5.2 hectares

 The total flat roof area surveyed safely and efficiently.
 Comparable in size to two or three average Irish housing estates.
+No personnel operating at height.
+No scaffolding or ropes required.

 Three datasets